Logo Federal Ministry of JusticeLogo Federal Office of Justice

 1. if the German is still a minor or

-2. in the case of subsection (1) no. 1 if he or she is entitled, on the basis of a bilateral treaty, to join the armed forces or armed organisation.
+2. in the case of subsection (1) no. 1 if the German is entitled, on the basis of a bilateral treaty, to join the armed forces or armed organisation.

 (3) In the case of subsection (1) no. 2, loss of citizenship is to be determined ex officio under section 30 (1) sentence 3.
 For all Germans who are ordinarily resident in Germany, this assessment is made by the supreme Land authority or the authority designated by it under Land law.
 If the person concerned is still abroad, the assessment that he or she has lost German citizenship is not contestable; any legal actions have no suspensive effect.